 Indoor practice time for these teams will begin in February and run through March at Gametime Field-house.
 See the above schedule.

-K-2, 3/4, 5/6, & 7/8: Outdoor practices for ALL ages will start at the beginning of April, weather permitting.
+K-2, 3/4, 5/6, & 7/8: Outdoor practices for ALL ages will start at the end of March, weather permitting.
 Days and times are TBD by individual coaches.
 The above schedule is an outline, coaches are allowed to change practice schedules based on their availability.
 Practices will be at Spring Creek Estates Park.

 League games will begin in April.
 The league will schedule games on any day of the week, including Sundays.

 Early registration opens November 1stand runs until January 11th

 Provisional registration runs from January 12ththrough January 31st